 You will hear in February 2024 if you have made it through to the shortlist.

 If your organisation is shortlisted, we will get in touch in early February to ask for the following, to better understand your work and assure ourselves of your financial viability:

-If you are shortlisted, we will get in touch to arrange a visit to assess your work.
+If you are selected as a finalist, we will get in touch to arrange a visit to assess your work.
 For applicants based in the UK, the judging visit usually takes a whole day, and involves one or two people from Ashden and sometimes a representative from the funder of the award.

 As an Ashden Award winner, we ask you to: